 Nutritional knowledge changes constantly.

-It is fair to say that nutrition is an evolving science and those who study nutrition are pioneers of a new frontier.
+It is fair to say that nutrition is an evolving science, another those who study nutrition are pioneers of a new frontier.

-From what science has shown us to date, we know that everyone needs about 45 different nutrients to stay healthy.
-(9)
+From what science has shown us to date, we know that everyone needs about 6 types of essential nutrients to stay healthy.
+(8)

 Since no single food supplies all the nutrients needed for an adequate diet, consumption of a variety of food is necessary.